reuters-graphics/bluprint_django-app/README.md

 bluprint start
 ```

-Otherwise, you can copy this repo and adjust the file and setting names yourself.
+Otherwise, you can copy this repo and adjust the file and settings names yourself.

 ## Developing